You are viewing an old version of this wiki. View the latest version.

-Whitney Houston (born on August 9, 1963 in Newark, New Jersey, death announced February 11, 2012 in Los Angeles, California) was a Grammy and Emmy Award winning American R&B/pop singer, actress, former fashion model, record and movie producer.
-Whitney Houston is one of pop music's best-selling music artists of all-time, with more than 200 million combined albums, singles, and videos sold worldwide.
-She was known for her soulful dramatic mezzo-soprano voice, vocal power, range and melismatic skill.
+Whitney Houston (born on August 9, 1963 in Newark, New Jersey) is a Grammy and Emmy Award winning American R&B/pop singer, actress, former fashion model, record and movie producer.
+She is known for her soulful coloratura soprano voice, vocal power, range and melismatic skill.
+Houston is one of pop music's highest selling artists.
 She was labeled the "Queen of Songs" by Arsenio Hall, who described her as "the first lady of song".
-She was also known to millions as "The Voice", a nickname given to her by Oprah Winfrey.
-Also known as the "Queen of Pop/Soul", or soulful-pop music.
+She is also known to millions as "The Voice", a nickname given to her by Oprah Winfrey.

 Whitney's debut album was released in 1985 to critical and commercial international success, and she went on to release seven consecutive number-one hits on the U.S. Billboard Hot 100 chart.
 She was one of a handful of African-American artists who received heavy-rotation on MTV during the network's early years in the 1980s.

 Houston continued her success into the 1990s with the release of several films and their corresponding soundtrack albums, the most popular of which was The Bodyguard (1992), which produced the worldwide number-one hit single I Will Always Love You.
-According to the I Will Always Love You Songfacts, it stayed at US #1 for 14 weeks, which was a record at the time and for a while was second to "We Are The World" as the biggest-selling single ever.
 Houston's albums in the 2000s have been less successful.

 All user-contributed text on this page is available under the Creative Commons Attribution-ShareAlike License; additional terms may apply.